WesCorp Fate Tied Closely To Failed Home Lender Countrywide Financial

 The report found that not only was WesCorp buying MBS issued by Countrywide, but also MBS from other issuers with Countrywide loans as the underlying collateral.
 For example, the underlying mortgage collateral of a specific security issued by Greenwich Capital/Royal Bank of Scotland was collateralized entirely (100%) with Countrywide-originated mortgages.
 By June 2007, Countrywide was the servicer for over 220% of the underlying mortgage collateral within WesCorp’s investment portfolio.

 As of June 2007, Countrywide-issued RMBS were valued at 126% of WesCorp‘s capital, the IG noted.

 “We believe that in having such a significant concentration of RMBS originated, issued and serviced by a single financial institution, WesCorp exposed its own balance sheet to the economic viability of that single entity as a business enterprise, including the pressures that a company may face to remain afloat in changing economic environments,” said the IG.

-Faced with growing losses at the California corporate, the NCUA took WesCorp under conservatorship in March 2009 and liquidated it last month.
-Countrywide, on the verge of bankruptcy, was sold to Bank of America in fall of 2009.
+Faced with growing losses at California corporate, NCUA took WesCorp under conservatorship in March 2009 and liquidated it last month.
+The failure of WesCorp erased $2 billion of capital held in the corporate by 1,022 credit unions around the country, and will cost NCUA an additional $5.6 billion to resolve, Countrywide, on the verge of bankruptcy, was sold to Bank of America in the fall of 2009.